MeeToo: An App Against Gender-Based Violence in Kazakhstan

 Warning: This story discusses gender-based and intimate partner violence.

 Umit is a successful woman who independently runs a thriving business in Kazakhstan’s Turkestan region.
-She provides everything her two children need to have happy, healthy childhoods.
-Yet, mere years ago, she says, this life seemed out of reach.
+She provides everything her two children need to lead happy, healthy childhoods.
+Yet, just years ago, she says, this life seemed out of reach.

-Zan Talaby offers comprehensive services for survivors of gender-based violence (GBV) like Umit in southern Kazakhstan.
-Since April 2020, the organization has actively worked with EF’s Institutional Development Program (IDP), a part of the Social Innovation in Central Asia (SICA) project.
+Zan Talaby offers comprehensive services for survivors of gender-based violence like Umit in southern Kazakhstan.
+Since April 2020, the organization has actively worked with Eurasia Foundation’s Social Innovation in Central Asia (SICA) program.

-EF’s expertise helped Zan Talaby redesign their project management, funding, and outreach strategies to be effective during the pandemic.
-Through IDP, Zan Talaby revised their psychological support techniques and trained hundreds of local women and children to recognize GBV.
+Eurasia Foundation helped Zan Talaby redesign their project management, funding, and outreach strategies to be effective during the pandemic.
+With SICA, Zan Talaby revised their psychological support techniques and trained hundreds of local women and children to recognize gender-based violence.
 They also partnered with over 50 local journalists and social media influencers to reach survivors online, like Umit.

-Unfortunately, Umit’s success story is not yet the norm for GBV survivors in the region—especially during the pandemic.
-In Kazakhstan, cases of domestic violence increased by an estimated 40 percent during the pandemic.
+Unfortunately, Umit’s success story is not yet the norm for gender-based violence survivors in the region—especially during the pandemic.
+In Kazakhstan, cases of domestic violence increased by an estimated 40% during the pandemic.
 However, appeals to police and resource centers declined, as survivors sharing a roof with their abusers lacked the privacy to search for and contact help.
-In rural areas like Turkestan, where lockdowns compounded already limited access to support services, online services became many survivors’ only recourse.
+In rural areas like Turkestan, where lockdowns compounded already limited access to support services, online resources became many survivors’ only option.

 Meeting this immense need required Zan Talaby to scale up their services rapidly and creatively.
-They applied to EF’s SICA project for additional support in designing an innovative solution to this emerging social problem.
+Zan Talaby applied to Eurasia Foundation’s SICA program for additional support in designing an innovative solution to this emerging social problem.
 Thus, the MeeToo app was born.

 Women learn about MeeToo’s features for combatting and preventing gender-based violence.